chooie/grade_manager/README.md

 # Grade Manager
 Manage a list of students and their grades.

+Some things are still not finished:
+- Styles &mdash; currently, best viewed on a mobile device
+- Persistence &mdash; data is only stored in memory, therefore a page refresh will wipe all state

+- Quickstart: `./tasks.sh run` and go to "http://localhost:5000"

 This repo was originally cloned from the application template at https://github.com/chooie/automatopia-nodejs.